nightfallai/nightfall_code_scanner/README.md

 - [Extra Parameters Within Detector]

-  Besides to define which detector to call, we also allow you to optionally specify some rules you want to attach surround the findinds and finding themselves.
+  Aside from specifying which detector to call, you can also specify some additional rules to attach.
 They are contextRules and exclusionRules.

   - contextRules
-    A context rule is defined as the surrounding context(pre/post chars) of a finding, you can define a trigger/rule in this section.
-Once it's triggered, the confidence of finding will be adjusted accordingly base on your confid.
+    A context rule evaluates the surrounding context(pre/post chars) of a finding, you can define such ruls in detector struct.
+Once it's triggered, the confidence of finding will be adjusted accordingly base on your config.

     Example:

     ```json
     {
       "detector": {
-        // ...... other detector fileds
+        // ...... other detector fields
         "contextRules": [
           {
             "regex": {
-              "pattern": "test cc",
+              "pattern": "my cc",
               "isCaseSensitive": true
             },
             "proximity": {